-"What I see all the time is a desire to run before one can walk.
+"What I often see is a desire to run before one can walk.
 There are different phases in drug development, and over the years, these phases have been tested over and over.
-So there is evidently a good reason why these phases exist."
+So, there is evidently a good reason why these phases exist."